CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 # Getting Started with Plotly
-This repository is devoted to getting you started creating data visualizations with the plotly.js library.
-It describes what you'll need to work with plotly, offers instructions on creating your first visualization with plotly (and tweaking it!), and provides "templates" for the most common types of visualizations that you can copy and modify.

-Have fun!

 ## What's required
 First things first: you need to have a few things lined up in order to get started.
 You will need the following: